immutant/immutant/docs/guides/installation.md

 :main my-app.core/start
 ```

 But what if your project doesn't have a `:main` function?
-If you
+Perhaps you
-created your app with a popular Ring-based template like [Compojure]
+created your app with a popular Ring-based template like [Compojure]:
-or [Luminus], it won't:

     lein new compojure my-app

-Instead, you'll have a `:ring` map with a `:handler` called
+Instead of a `:main`, you'll have a `:ring` map with a `:handler`
-`my-app.handler/app`.
-So you'll need to manually add a `:main` entry
+called `my-app.handler/app`.
+So you'll need to manually add a `:main`
-referencing a function in your project.
-You can easily add one to
+entry referencing a function in your project.
+You can easily add one
-`src/my_app/handler.clj`:
+to `src/my_app/handler.clj`:

 ```clojure
 (ns my-app.handler